-The Disappearing Right to Defend Yourself Against DUI Accusations
+The Disappearing Right To Defend Yourself Against Dui Accusations

-Posted by Lawrence Taylor on November 5th, 2012Over the years I've posted ad nauseum on this blog about the increasing disintegration of constitutional rights in DUI cases.
+Over the years I've posted ad nauseum on this blog about the increasing disintegration of constitutional rights in DUI cases.
 See, for example, The DUI Exception to the Constitution.
 This has been particularly true of the right to due process and the right to defend oneself against the sacred breathalyzers.
 See Trial by Machine and Trial by Machine — but How Good Are the Machines?.

 This abandonment of an accused citizen's rights is not, however, limited to the United States.
 Consider the following editorial from yesterday's Toronto Globe….